Tips for working with multiple GitHub accounts

 sources them automatically as the shell's working directory changes or as the

-files are changed.
+relevant .envrc files are changed.
 It's widely supported and very easy to

-install (brew install direnv
+install (brew install direnv) and configure:

 # Make sure to add .envrc to your .gitignore!